fewlinesco/node-web-libraries/packages/web/README.md

 - The response
 - The cookie name
-- The cookie value (can be a string or an object)
+- The cookie value (anything serializable)
 - The cookie options, which is an object composed of
   - `shouldCookieBeSealed: boolean`
   - `cookieSalt?: string`